Why bring your business to social media?

 As a consumer myself, I find that the more specific the review is, the more convincing it is.

-For instance, if your customers bought a purse from you, you can ask them to describe the material used for the whole bag and the straps instead of just sharing how “beautiful” the item is.
+For instance, if your customers bought a purse from you, you can ask them to describe the material used for the entire bag and the straps instead of just sharing how “beautiful” the item is.

 Day 24: Open Q&A Sessions